extend-chrome/.github/CONTRIBUTING.md

 explain what the code does and give steps to execute it.
 The pull request should also contain tests.

-### Big changes

-We really want your help!
-We know how much work a pull request requires.
-Your time and effort is important to us, so 🙏 remember the following:

-> **tldr;** Please discuss large changes in an issue before you submit a pull
-> request.

-When someone makes a big pull request without checking with the maintainers of the project, it can create an awkward situation if the change is not welcomed by the project maintainers.
-Remember, the maintainers are the people 😅 who have to live and work with any changes to the code.

-Please discuss large changes such as API, tooling, or coding style in an issue before you submit a pull request.
-Wait until an organization maintainer approves 👍 the general idea and approach before you make your pull request.

-Major changes that you have not discussed with us first are not likely to merged. 😢

 ## Code review process

 The bigger the pull request, the longer it will take to review and merge.
 Try to